 The App will now display all functions.
 Choose Leveler.
 The following functions can be operated using the OneControl App.
 Refer to the Ground Control 3.0 manual for complete instructions.

-- Standard Mode and Menu

-- Basic Jack operation

-- Unhitching Instructions

-- Auto Leveling

-Linc Remote Control

-Configuring the remote to sync with the OneControl Touch panel:

-- Press the chrome button on the bottom of the remote to turn it on.
-Enter the PIN (default is 0,0,0,0).
+Standard Mode and Menu Basic Jack operation Unhitching Instructions Auto Leveling Linc Remote Control Configuring the remote to sync with the OneControl Touch panel: Press the chrome button on the bottom of the remote to turn it on.
+Enter the PIN (default is 0.0.0.0).
 The PIN can be changed after entering the default PIN.
-A menu will appear, choose Leveler from that menu. - Turn the OneControl Touch Panel ON inside the RV. - At the top of the Touch Panel screen press the "CONNECT-ED" icon quickly 6 times. - A GEAR icon will appear at the top of the screen that says
+A menu will appear, choose Leveler from that menu.
+Turn the OneControl Touch Panel ON inside the RV.
+At the top of the Touch Panel screen press the "CONNECT-Linc Remote ED" icon quickly 6 times.
+A GEAR icon will appear at the top of the screen that says "OPTIONS".
+Press this GEAR icon.
+Screen display changes to "Select Operation" with arrows on the left side of the screen.
+Use to arrows on left side of screen.
+Scroll to "WIRELESS" CONFIG".
+Press the ENTER button at the bottom of the screen.
+The screen will display "Wireless Configuration Press any Linc button to sync".
 Press any button on the remote control while in Leveler mode and the remote will be connected.
 Pressing the ABORT button on the touch screen will cancel the configuration sequence.
 The following functions can be operated using the Linc Remote Control.
 Refer to the Lippert Ground Control 3.0 manual for complete instructions.

-- ☐ Basic Jack operation

-- ☐ Unhitching Instructions

-- ☐ Auto Leveling

-Troubleshooting

-Refer to the Lippert Ground Control 3.0 manual for troubleshooting information which includes the following:

-- OneControl Touch Panel Error Codes

-- Special Jack Error Codes on the OneControl Touch Panel
+Basic Jack operation Unhitching Instructions Auto Leveling Troubleshooting Refer to the Lippert Ground Control 3.0 manual for troubleshooting information which includes the following: OneControl Touch Panel Error Codes Special Jack Error Codes on the OneControl Touch Panel OneControl Touch Panel

-- How to manually override the jack motor

-- ☐ Setting Zero Point Calibration

-- Zero point is the programmed point that the RVwill return to each time the Auto Level feature is used.
+Zero point is the programmed point that the RVwill return to each time the Auto Level feature is used.
 Zero Point is only available on the OneControl Touch Panel.

-- Preventative Maintenance tips